 The boss was not happy.
 “Get it moved up, Needleman,” he commanded.
 “Can you handle that?”

 Yeah, Needleman, I repeated silently, can you handle that?

 The boss looked briefly at me.
 “Well, Nelson, looks like you’ve got a day off, whether you wanted it or not.
 But you earned it.
 See you at the office tomorrow.”

-He turned back to Needleman.
+He touched Needleman’s arm.
 “Can you get me to the airport in time for the eleven-thirty flight?”

-Instead of driving straight back to Pittsburgh, I decided to spend some time at the Martin Luther King Library, reading about the treatment of Japanese-Americans during World War Two.
+Instead of driving straight back to Pittsburgh, I decided to spend some time at D. C.’s Martin Luther King Library, reading about the treatment of Japanese-Americans during World War Two.
 The more I read, the more fascinated, and horrified, I got.

 Herb Nicholson might have been lost in the past, I decided, but everything he told me checked out.

 And there was more, about how much of the hysteria was whipped up by groups of white growers and farmers out west.
 It wasn’t just racism behind it, though there was plenty of that.
 They also wanted to get rid of the Japanese-Americans because they did good work and were strong competition.